Dixly to guard tiger reserve

 Amaravathy range has been chosen as it is a strategic location.

-Dixly will help the Forest Department in preventing, and detecting wildlife-related crimes in the reserve forest area spreading over Valparai, Manomboly, Ulandy, Pollachi, Udumalpet, and Amaravathi ranges, the sources said.
+Dixly will help the Forest Department in preventing, and detecting wildlife-related crimes in a sprawling 958 sq km area of ATR the reserve forest area spreading over six ranges — Valparai, Manomboly, Ulandy, Pollachi, Udumalpet, and Amaravathi ranges, the sources said.